Bassey Albert Akpan: Senate career

 His committee turned down a proposal of N200 million in the budget of the Ministry of Petroleum Resources for the preparation of the Petroleum Industry Bill (PIB).
-The committee also rejected a request for appropriation of N200 million for the review of Nigeria Gas Master-plan, describing it as unnecessary.
+The committee also rejected a request for an appropriation of N200 million for the review of Nigeria Gas Master Plan, describing it as unnecessary.

-He chaired the Senate Committee on Gas Resources, whose contribution to the development of the Nigerian Oil and Gas sector cannot be overemphasized, one of such being the ‘Gas Flaring Penalty and Prohibition Bill’ recently passed by the Senate of the Federal Republic of Nigeria.
+He chaired the Senate Committee on Gas Resources, whose contribution to the development of the Nigerian oil and gas sector cannot be overemphasised, one of such being the "Gas Flaring Penalty and Prohibition Bill" passed by the Senate of the Federal Republic of Nigeria.

-He was disqualified from the senate on the 27th of February 2017 by the High Court of Nigeria who nullified his election to the Senate.
-On November 30, 2017 after several investigations and court hearings the Court of Appeal in Calabar overturned the ruling by the Federal High Court in Uyo, and declared Albert the winner of the primary election that was conducted in December 2014.
+He was disqualified from the senate on 27 February 2017 by the High Court of Nigeria, which nullified his election to the Senate.
+On 30 November 2017, after several investigations and court hearings, the Court of Appeal in Calabar overturned the ruling by the Federal High Court in Uyo, and declared Akpan the winner of the primary election that was conducted in December 2014.

-In May 2016, Senator Albert initiated an undergraduate Scholarship scheme, which 381 students of Akwa Ibom State origin have so far benefited from.
-The Scholarship covers full tuition fees and upkeep allowance throughout the duration of the beneficiary's programme.
-As at the beginning of the 2019/2020 academic session, 114 have successfully graduated and obtained degrees, while 267 are still on their respective programmes in various higher institutions of learning across Nigeria.
+In May 2016, Akpan initiated an undergraduate scholarship scheme, which 381 students of Akwa Ibom State origin have so far benefited from.
+The scholarship covers full tuition fees and an upkeep allowance throughout the duration of the beneficiary's programme.
+As of the beginning of the 2019/2020 academic session, 114 have successfully graduated and obtained degrees, while 267 are still on their respective programmes in various higher institutions of learning across Nigeria.

 His unparalleled performance in his first term propelled the people of Uyo Senatorial District (Akwa Ibom North-East) to overwhelmingly vote for him to return to the National Assembly as Senator of the Federal Republic of Nigeria, in the 2019 General elections.

 In the 9th Senate, he was appointed chairman of the Committee on Upstream Petroleum Resources, and a member of several other committees by the 9th Senate President H.E.
 Ahmad Ibrahim Lawan.